 Let's take a step-by-step look at how to get a bank account that gives you the things you really need to manage your money

 Step 1: Think about the things you need

 When it comes to managing our money, we're all different.
 But getting a bank account that fits your financial situation could really help you to get the most out of your money.
 Here are some things to think about:

 - Do you rely on an overdraft every month?
 If this is the case, looking into bank accounts that come with the best overdraft options could be ideal - e.g. could you get an overdraft that's temporarily interest-free?
 On the other hand, if you want to stop using an overdraft, you could find a bank account that doesn't offer the facility.

 - If you rarely find time to visit your local bank branch, getting a bank account that comes with phone, online and SMS text banking could help you manage your money on the go.

 - Is a standard bank account the best option for you?
-There are other options, not all available on the high street, which could offer the things you're looking for, such as the thinkmoney Personal Account.
+There are other options, not all available on the high street, which could offer the things you're looking for, such as the thinkmoney Current Account.

 - Do you find that you usually have a substantial amount of money in your bank account from month to month?
 If yes, comparing the different interest rates on savings accounts could really pay off - and help you get a better return on your money in the long run.